biocore-ntnu/epic/preprint.md

 The original SICER contained hard-coded restrictions on the size of the files it could analyze (for reasons of computational efficiency), that no longer make sense in light of the explosive growth in the size of biological datasets.

-epic corrects a few (non-critical) bugs in the original implementation of SICER.

 epic implements a test-suite to 1) ensure correct behavior, 2) greatly lessen the time and effort required to accept community contributions, and 3) serve as